mayurkale22/otelcolbed/README.md

 Build the Agent and start it with the config:

 ```
-go build
+$ go build

-./otelcolbed --config=./config.yaml
+$ ./otelcolbed --config=./config.yaml
 ```

-By default, the Collector has the `OpenCensus` receiver enabled and `stackdriver` exporter.
+By default, the Collector has the `OpenCensus` receiver and `stackdriver` exporter enabled.